 You will likely have more than 70 kg of saffron bulbs, which means a 100% net annual growth.

-Saffron Planting Time in Vermont
+Saffron Growing Time in Vermont

 Summer is the best time to plant saffron in Vermont, as in other parts of the world and the United States, for a very important reason.
 The saffron bulbs get into the sleep phase in summer, and this helps us to move them from one farm to another.

-We want to have the less possible stress and pressure on the bulbs, and the sleep phase of saffron bulbs does this for us.
+We want to have less possible stress and pressure on the bulbs, and the sleep phase of saffron bulbs does this for us.

-If we plant the bulbs in summer, we can harvest the saffron flowers in the same or the following fall.
+If we plant the bulbs in summer, we can harvest the saffron flowers in the same or next following fall.
 The harvesting process will take at least seven years to the point where the bulbs are saturated, and we are forced to remove them from the ground.

 How to Grow Saffron in Vermont

 Let’s start by asking a few questions.
-To begin, we must ask what is our purpose for saffron growing?
+To begin, we must ask what is our purpose for saffron growing.